Colin A. Ross

 Colin A. Ross (July 14, 1950) is a Canadian psychiatrist and former president of the International Society for the Study of Trauma and Dissociation from 1993 to 1994.
-There is controversy about his methods and claims, which include recovering memories through hypnosis of Satanic ritual abuse and his own assertion that he can harness chi energy from his eyes to manipulate electronics.
+There is controversy about his methods and claims, which include recovering memories through hypnosis of Satanic ritual abuse.

-Ross founded and works in the Ross Institute for Psychological Trauma, a hospital in the Dallas, Texas area.
-He also directs a trauma program at Forest View Psychiatric Hospital in Grand Rapids, Michigan.
-Most of the people the Ross Institute treats describe very traumatic and abusive childhoods.

 Ross has also produced several documentaries and educational films about Dissociative Identity Disorder.
 In 1999, he teamed with producer James Myer in the making of Multiple Personality: Reality and Illusion.
 The docudrama featured Chris Costner Sizemore, a woman that became famous because of a rare diagnosis (at that time) of Multiple Personality Disorder (MPD).
 Ms. Sizemore's life was portrayed by Joanne Woodward in the Fox motion picture The Three Faces of Eve.

-In the past, Ross was contractor for psycho-pharmaceutical companies; he has been called to participate in neuroleptic trials and continues to publish in the American Journal of Psychiatry.

 Claims of paranormal ability

 In 2008, Ross applied for the James Randi Educational Foundation's One Million Dollar Paranormal Challenge with the claim that energy from his eyes could cause a speaker, receiving no other input, to sound a tone.

 In 2010, Ross published experimental data that he claimed supported his hypothesis that the eyes emit energy that can be captured and measured in the Anthropology of Consciousness, a journal of the American Anthropological Association.
 During correspondence with Steven Novella of The Skeptic's Guide to the Universe, he conceded that the equipment he was using was a biofeedback machine attached to his laptop, and that the laptop was responding in a well-understood way to an eye blink.
 However, he claimed that he could still send energy beams out of his eyes, and was working on modifying the software to ignore an eye blink.
 His claim has not currently been tested by the JREF.
 In 2008, he was granted the tongue-in-cheek Pigasus Award.